ARolfe86/python-challenge/README.md

 ### PyBank

-Analyzes profits and losses from a company's finacial data.
+Analyzes profits and losses from a company's financial data.

 ### PyPoll